awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-parameter-store.md

 **AWS KMS encryption and pricing**
 If you choose the `SecureString` parameter type when you create your parameter, Systems Manager uses AWS KMS to encrypt the parameter value\.
 There is no charge from Parameter Store to create a `SecureString` parameter, but charges for use of AWS KMS encryption do apply\.
 For information, see [AWS Key Management Service pricing](https://aws.amazon.com/kms/pricing)\.
-For more information about AWS managed and customer managed CMKs, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about AWS managed and customer managed keys, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) in the *AWS Key Management Service Developer Guide*\.
 For more information about Parameter Store and AWS KMS encryption, see [How AWS Systems Manager Parameter Store Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html)\.
-To view an AWS managed CMK, use the AWS KMS `DescribeKey` operation\.
-This AWS Command Line Interface \(AWS CLI\) example uses `DescribeKey` to view and AWS\-managed CMK\.
+To view an AWS managed key, use the AWS KMS `DescribeKey` operation\.
+This AWS Command Line Interface \(AWS CLI\) example uses `DescribeKey` to view and AWS managed key\.

 ```
 aws kms describe-key --key-id alias/aws/ssm